chineerulz/centos-cis-benchmark/README.md

-# centos-cis-benchmark
+# amazon-cis-benchmark
-Based on CIS CentOS Linux 7 Benchmark v2.2.0 - 12-27-2017
+Based on CIS CentOS Linux 7 Benchmark at https://github.com/massyn/centos-cis-benchmark v2.2.0 - 12-27-2017

 ## How to run the audit